-Even if the observed sequences are noisy, the point is that such a noise is common in many regions and paradoxically it turns out to be "regular noise", that is the network can detect the effect of reporting counts during and just after weekends.
-This could have been not possible to be accounted using simpler linear regression models like those mentioned in the introduction unless very informative experts were available on assessing interactions among the 56 series of counts.
+Even if the observed sequences are noisy, the point is that such noise is common in many regions and paradoxically it turns out to be "regular noise", that is, the network can detect the effect of reporting counts during and just after weekends.
+This could have been not possible to be accounted for using simpler linear regression models like those mentioned in the introduction unless very informative experts were available for assessing interactions among the 19 series of counts.

-Finally, the subsequent projections indicate that the number of daily cases and deaths will not stay steady at almost 0 for Madrid and Cataluña and at some point are expected to increase in the middle of June.
-The number of recovered is expected to decrease in Cataluña and Madrid and expected to stay low also during June.
+The LSTM "expert" indicates that the incidence decreasing is slowing down in many regions.
 Of course, we have no clue how much are probable the above statements to be true and this is addressed in the following Section \ref{secpp}.
-The additional problem in using directly the output of a DL model regards the fact that it is very difficult to understand why are that decrease/increase and this shed doubts on direct use of such an output as a final prediction.
+The additional problem in using directly the output of a DL model regards the fact that it is very difficult to understand why are that decrease/increase and this casts doubt on the direct use of such an output as a final prediction.
 Although this, it remains the usually observed sampling argument: why a model that did well in the past should fail in the future?
 Is this due to overfitting?
-This is the question that also justifies the subsequent Bayesian analysis to at least put probability evaluations to the two statements of the question: 1) how well did in the past and 2) how much to trust the predicted future?
+This is the question that also justifies the subsequent Bayesian analysis to at least put probability evaluations to the two statements of the question: 1) how well did in the past? and 2) how much to trust the predicted future?
 For the second question, we already estimated the prediction errors on $d$ days ahead and given that the number of time points is large, then $Var(\widehat{y}_{ts})$ estimated from Figure \ref{fig.delayerrors} is now a reliable estimation of the model goodness of fit because the predicted day is not into the $k$ past days used to predict it.